carteras/ucssc_public/Information Technology/LB_DT_RM_fstring_variables.md

 > Hello, World!
 ```

-As we mentioned before, `"Hello, World"` is a string, a blob of alpha-numeric or special characters.
+As I mentioned before, `"Hello, World"` is a string, a blob of alpha-numeric or special characters.
 We can pull it out of the print statement and define it as it's own variable.

 ```python
 message = "Hello, World!"